blakefrank/mybots/README.md

 ![remove](https://user-images.githubusercontent.com/86979153/224905436-87450e79-6864-4823-9dcd-82446d16bfc5.png)

 Each group ran 17,000 simulations for a total of 50,000 simulations.
 Each group took approximately 2 hours to run, and failed attempts added many extra frustrating hours.
 Random "1 in a million" errors occured occasionally.
-(Errors that occur randomly at a random point in the 2 hour run time and force me to re-run it from scratch.
+(Errors that occur randomly at a random point in the 2 hour run time and force me to re-run it from scratch.)
 But alas, we got to 51,000!

+<h1 align="center"><b>Discussion</b></h1>